aamir-mustafa/pcl-adversarial-defense/README.md

-# Adversarial Defense by Restricting the Hidden Space of Deep Neural Networks
+# Adversarial Defense by Restricting the Hidden Space of Deep Neural Networks, in ICCV 2019

 ![Figure 1](Mapping_Function.png)